-Official damage assessment report forms and/or software will be established by the Oklahoma Department of Emergency Management and Homeland Security.
-Current copies of these forms will be kept in Appendix 1 of this annex, on clipboards in the EOC, and in the City's Mobile Command Vehicle.
-If software based, the Emergency Management Director will maintain up-to-date versions of the software and training.
+The Oklahoma Department of Emergency Management and Homeland Security maintains computer-based damage assessment collection tools.
+The City's Emergency Management Director will maintain up-to-date versions of the software and training.

 Quarter-section parcel maps of the City will be provided to damage assessment teams as part of the pre-action briefing.